Huron Feast of the Dead: 1636 Feast of the Dead at Ossossané

 "There was in the middle of it a great pit, about ten feet deep and five fathoms in diameter. (...)
 Above rose many poles, trimmed and well arranged, with cross poles to attach the bundles of souls. (...)They laid on the ground their parcels (...)
 They unfolded also their bundles of robes and all the presents they had brought, and placed them upon poles (...) in order to give foreigners time to view the wealth and magnificence of the country."

 He noted there were 15 to 20 baptized Huron among the dead (rings with Christian symbols were later found at the site.)
 That evening, the bodies were lowered into the pit with three kettles, which were to help the souls reach the after life.
 If a bundle fell, it was time for everything else (bundles, gifts, corn, wooden stakes and sand) to be thrown in as well.
 As the pit was filled and covered over, the crowds screamed and sang.
-Brébeuf described the scene as emotional and chaotic, representing the Huron’s perception of mortality and life in general.
+Brébeuf described the scene as emotional and chaotic, representing the Wendat's perception of mortality and life in general.

 The following and final morning consisted of gift giving among the living; it was a time for celebration.
 Those who had made the journey were thanked, and ties were reaffirmed.

 End of the Feasts

 A high rate of mortality from infectious European diseases and warfare due to the fur trade increased the frequency and size of the Feasts of the Dead until the Wyandot dispersal in the middle of the seventeenth century.
 The last reported Feast of the Dead occurred in 1695.
-It was held jointly by the Wyandot and Ottawa nations.
+It was held jointly by the Wyandot and Odawa nations.

 Archeology

-Modern archaeology has revealed significant data about Huron mortuary customs.
+Modern archaeology has revealed significant data about Wendat mortuary customs.
 It has revealed otherwise unattainable details about pre-contact or undocumented burial sites.
 Archaeological evidence has also been used to verify claims made by Brébeuf about the 1636 feast.

 Archaeological finds from burial sites began in the early nineteenth century.
 Originally these finds were often accidental.
-As farmers moved into the region north of Lake Ontario, they unintentionally plowed up areas that had once been Huron ossuaries.
+As farmers moved into the region north of Lake Ontario, they unintentionally plowed up areas that had once been Wendat ossuaries.
 The bones and grave goods had otherwise been untouched since they had been ritually buried.
 First amateurs, and later professionals documented the finds and conducted excavations.
 The gathered information has provided answers to several questions.

 Pre-contact era finds have been used to interpret burial practices and understand how customs changed over the course of three centuries.